sahiliamsso/docs/source/authn-guide/intro.md

 Learn how to [configure basic authentication](./basic.md).

-## Configuring Social Authentication
+## Configure Social Authentication

 During deployment of the Gluu Server you are presented with an option to deploy Passport.js.
 With over 300 existing "strategies", Passport.js provides a crowd-sourced approach to supporting social login at many popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.

 Learn how to [configure social login](./passport.md).

-## Configuring Multi-Factor Authentication
+## Configure Multi-Factor Authentication

 Interception scripts are used by the Gluu Server to implement multi-factor authentication.
 A number of scripts are included out-of-the-box, including scripts to support FIDO U2F tokens (like Vasco and Yubikey), Gluu's free Android and iOS two-factor authentication application called Super Gluu, certificate authentication, Duo Security, One-Time Passwords, and more.